teaching-on-testbeds/sockets-java/index.md

 On "romeo", type a line of text and hit Enter.
 You should see this line of text appear on "juliet"; then, "juliet" will send that line of text, but in uppercase, back to "romeo".

+You can use Ctrl+C to stop the server process on "juliet".

 ### Transfer data across TCP sockets

 Next, we will write a TCP server application on "juliet", and a TCP client application "romeo".
 We will need a text editor on the remote host to write Java code.